 - Field Concatenations can be modified by editing the submission!
 Fields are not locked and will update the concatenation as the included fields are updated.

-- Because Field Concatenations can be modified, we do not recommend using Concatenated Fields for tracking code/campaign code/key/UTM ID purposes
+- Because Field Concatenations can be easily modified, we do not recommend using Concatenated Fields for tracking code/campaign code/key/UTM ID purposes

 - NOTE - if you leave an optional field out of a concatenation it will not result in a double delimiter as a pattern would.
 It would just leave the missing field and extra delimiter out.